google/glog/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 glog supports changing the format of the prefix attached to log messages by
-receiving a user-provided callback to be used to generate such strings.
+receiving a user-provided callback that generates such strings.

 For each log entry, the callback will be invoked with a ``LogMessageInfo``
 struct containing the severity, filename, line number, thread ID, and time of
 the event.
 It will also be given a reference to the output stream, whose
 contents will be prepended to the actual message in the final log line.

-For example:
+For example, the following function outputs a prefix that matches glog's default
+format.
+The third parameter ``data`` can be used to access user-supplied data
+which unless specified defaults to :cpp:`nullptr`.

 .. code:: cpp

-    /* This function writes a prefix that matches glog's default format.
-     * (The third parameter can be used to receive user-supplied data, and is
-     * nullptr by default.)
-     */
-    void CustomPrefix(std::ostream &s, const LogMessageInfo &l, void*) {
+    void CustomPrefix(std::ostream& s, const LogMessageInfo& l, void* /*data*/) {
        s << l.severity[0]
        << setw(4) << 1900 + l.time.year()
        << setw(2) << 1 + l.time.month()